shaanvd/Brunel-Internship/README.md

     # Add more repositories as needed
     ]

-Paste in your github token the same way as above.
+Paste your github token into the GITHUB_TOKEN line of code.
+After this is done you can run the code!